Mass media in Qatar: Motion pictures

 Qatar's modern film industry was conceived in 2009.
 From then onwards, there have been efforts to develop a sustainable film industry in the country and in the region, such as the organization and hosting of the Doha Tribeca Film Festival from 2009 to 2012, which formed a partnership with the American-based Tribeca Film Festival.

 In 2010, Khalifa al-Muraikhi released Qatar's first full-length film, Clockwise.
-The film is a documentary on 'fijri', a genre of Arabic music performed during pearl trips, and was premiered in Doha during the celebration ceremony for the city's successful nomination for the 'Arab Capital of Culture'.
+The film is a documentary on 'fijri', a genre of Arabic music performed during pearl trips, and was premiered in Doha during the celebration ceremony for the city's successful nomination for the Arab Capital of Culture.

 The Doha Film Institute was launched in 2010 with the aim of developing a film industry with strong links to the international film community.
 DFI is credited as a production company on several films, including the co-production of Black Gold; The Reluctant Fundamentalist, directed by Mira Nair, which was the opening film in the 69th Venice International Film Festival; and Kanye West's Cruel Summer, a short film shot in Doha which premiered during the 2012 Cannes Film Festival.

 Innovations Films have been credited by the DFI as being one of the leading film production companies in the country.

 Some observers in the Arab art scene have criticized the Qatari film industry, claiming that they feature more foreign films than regional ones, and view it as more of a platform to put the country's film industry on the map rather than a means to support regional talents.

 Internet

 Internet services have been available in Qatar since 1997.
 Statistics released by the International Telecommunication Union reveal that as of 2012, 88% of the population is connected to the internet.
 Internet usage has drastically increased from 2000, when it was 5%.
 All of the major newspaper publications have online websites.
 Al Jazeera's English website was launched in 2003 at the beginning of the Iraq War.
 It has been the subject of numerous cyber attacks.
-The Facebook page for global-facing media outlet AJ+ has obtained over ten million 'likes' as of April 2018.

 In 2007 Qatar was the second most connected country in the Arab region.
 Qatar's internet penetration rate grew from 6% in 2001 to 37% in 2007 to 86% in 2011.
 From 2013 until 2016, internet penetration in Qatar grew 12%, leaving it at 93%.

 In regards to telecommunication infrastructure, Qatar is the highest ranked Middle Eastern country in the World Economic Forum's Network Readiness Index (NRI), an indicator for determining the development level of a country's information and communication technologies.
 Qatar ranked number 23 overall in the 2014 NRI ranking, unchanged from 2013.